awmartin/dotfiles/README.md

 # dotfiles

-Configuration files for macOS and Linux.
+Some configuration files for macOS and Linux intended to be intuitively extensible and support an easy choose-your-own-adventure experience.

-Contains config files intended to work with zshell, bash, and vim.

 ## Installing